bishoksan/RAHFT/README.md

 ## Programming

-RAHFT is written in Ciao prolog and is interfaced with Parma polyhedra libray and Yices SMT solver for handling constraints.
+RAHFT is written in Ciao and is interfaced with Parma polyhedra library and Yices SMT solver for handling constraints.
 RAHFT uses several reusable components such as Convex polyhedra analyser, Query-answer tranformer etc. It also includes a Java library for manipulating finite tree automata.